marcbowes/Kcaco/README.md

     D, [2012-01-06T16:28:33.903784 #736] DEBUG -- : examples/no_kcaco_different_levels.rb:10:in `explosions'
     D, [2012-01-06T16:28:33.903814 #736] DEBUG -- : examples/no_kcaco_different_levels.rb:17

 Or you can roll your own smarts.
 Repeatedly.
-Or just use some like Kcaco.
+Or just use something like Kcaco.
 Quite simply what it does is:

 * Save you having to format the log message by doing it for you.
 * Write more detail to a separate file where you can inspect it later.